zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 ![NDI_sensors](media/Aurora_plug_setup_2.png)

-This connection involves the use of multiplexer and amplifier for multiple sensors, and real-time data acquisition via USB interface
+The system relies on a multiplexer and amplifier to handle multiple sensors, with real-time data acquisition via USB interface.

 Technical specifications of the sensors can be found in the datasheets provided in the `/docs` folder.